-1. Introduction
+1 Introduction

-The essential role of innovation and entrepreneurship in the sustainability of a firm's competitiveness was pointed out by Schumpeter (1949).
+The essential role of innovation and entrepreneurship in the sustainability of a firm's competitiveness was pointed out by Schumpeter (1939, 1942).
 However, it remains conceptually unclear how extant strategy frameworks explicitly integrate and build on a Schumpeterian paradigm.
-Despite efforts to develop an improved understanding of how strategy and innovation theory can be integrated (e.g. Ramanujam & Mensch, 1985; Pisano, 2015; Teece et al. 2016), strategy theory has only to a limited degree become fused with ideas from innovation theory.
-In a contemporary business environment where the biggest and most valuable technology firms (FAANG: Facebook, Apple, Amazon, Netflix, and Google) are distinguished by their innovation capacity and capability, it is problematic that innovation activities predominantly remain outside the strategy theory domain.
+Despite several calls for an improved understanding of how strategy and innovation theory can be integrated (e.g. Ramanujam and Mensch, 1985), strategy theory has to a limited degree been fused with ideas from innovation theory In a contemporary business environment where the biggest and most valuable technology firms (i.e. FAANG: Facebook, Apple, Amazon, Netflix, and Google) are distinguished by their innovation capacity and capability, it is problematic that innovation activities predominantly remains outside the strategy theory domain.

-To fill this void, we offer the results from a structured literature search in the Web of Science and EBSCO databases that attempt to integrate strategy and innovation research.
-In particular we review the highest ranked journals in the area of innovation and strategy from 2007-2017 and map to what degree and how innovation and strategy have been treated together in prior research.
+To fill this void, we offer the results from a structured literature search in the Web of Science and EBESCO databases that integrate strategy and innovation research.
+In particular, we review the highest ranked journals in the area of innovation and strategy from 2007-2017 and map to what degree and how innovation and strategy have been treated together in prior research.
 We identify themes covered in this research and reveal that the papers that link these research areas are extensively cited.
-Still, a lot of work remains to be done, and fusing core properties of strategy theory with recent ideas from innovation literature we believe is both obtainable and prudent at the present time.
+Still, a lot of work remains to be done, and fusing core properties of strategy theory with recent ideas from innovation literature is both obtainable and prudent.

-The structure of this paper can be described as follows.
-First, we present extant strategy and innovation management theory to highlight similarities and differences across these two bodies of research and pose our research question.
-Second, we explain the method applied in the search, review, and analysis of the reviewed papers.
-Third, we present the findings from our analysis of the extant body of literature addressing strategy and innovation.
-And, finally, we offer a concluding discussion with implications on future developments for research and practice.
+The structure of this paper can be described as follows: First, we present extant strategy and innovation management theory to highlight similarities and differences across these two bodies of research, and pose our research question.
+Second, we explain the method applied in the search, review and analysis of the reviewed papers.
+Third, we present the findings from our analysis of the extant body of literature addressing strategy and innovation, and, finally, we offer a concluding discussion with implications on the future development for research and practice.